makoConstruct/termpose/basic C++ api.md

 It is often more efficient to do a linear search over a list than it is to generate a hashmap over the list's keys and values.
 Even just querying that hashmap can take longer than a linear search in many cases.
 For lists of fewer than 20 elements*, using the following methods will be more efficient than creating a mapping.

- (cases of lists with fewer than )

 ```C++
 Term& Term::findTerm(string const& key);
 Term const& Term::findTermConst(string const& key) const;
 ```

-Finds a term within `this` that is a list that starts with `key`.
+Finds a term within `this` that that is equal to, or starts with `key`.
 Throws a TyperError if there is no such term, or if `this` is not a list.

 ```C++
 Term* Term::seekTerm(string const& key);
 Term const* Term::seekTermConst(string const& key) const;
 ```

-Seeks a term within `this` that is a list that starts with `key`.
+Seeks a term within `this` that is equal to, or starts with `key`.
 Returns null if there is no such term.
 Throws a TyperError if `this` is not a list.